01binary/zeroweb/src/articles/kalman-filter.md

 ## measurement

-Each iteration begins by taking a measurement and determining its uncertainty or *variance*, typically denoted by the symbol `R`.
+Each iteration begins by taking a measurement (`z`) and determining its uncertainty or [variance](#variance), typically denoted by `R`.

-Measurement variance could be constant or vary based on conditions:
+Measurement variance can be constant or vary based on conditions:

-+ Hall effect encoders like [AKSIM](https://www.rls.si/eng/aksim-off-axis-rotary-absolute-encoder) measure the distance of the magnet from the sensor and warn you when the measurement accuracy drops below an acceptable threshold.
++ Hall effect encoders like [AKSIM](https://www.rls.si/eng/aksim-off-axis-rotary-absolute-encoder) measure the distance of the rotating magnet from the center of the sensor because this affects the accuracy of the readings.
+This feedback could be used to derive a measurement variance.
-+ Complex measurement devices like radar let you estimate the dynamic effects of wind and rain on their signal-to-noise ratio to derive measurement variance that may be different at each iteration.
++ Complex measurement devices like radar let you estimate the dynamic effects of wind and rain on their signal-to-noise ratio to derive a measurement variance.
 + A basic potentiometer can be sampled in a range of expected conditions to calculate a constant variance (see [variance](#variance)).

 ## kalman gain